panimalarponnurangam/Ex.No.2/README.md

 - Tone & Coherence (Natural language quality)

 ## Procedure:
-1.Standardized prompts were created across 5 types.
+.Standardized prompts were created across 5 types.
 2.Each was entered into all 5 AI platforms.
 3.Responses were collected and evaluated by 3 human reviewers using a 1–5 rating scale for each metric.
 4.Averages were calculated and compared across models.